AnsahMohammad/Phantom/README.md

 - [ ] Use only remote_db
 - [ ] Use unified crawler system in master-slave arch
 - [ ] Generalize Storage Class
+- [ ] Optimize the scheduler by storing visited nodes

 ### Bump 7